Thoth-Queen of Cups

-The Great Mother/Feminine Intelligence that we call "Imagination" is Binah, the 3rd Sphere/Sephiroth on the Tree of Life.
-She is the Sanctifying Intelligence and in the Queen of Cups- Binah is represented as the Queen of the Thrones of the Waters; Water being the flowing Unconsciousness of the Universe; known as Imagination and/or the Universal Collective Unconscious.
-Also, if you are into the Elemental Magics, The Queen of Cups is the Queen of the Undines and Nymphs.
+The Great Mother Intelligence is Binah, the Third Sphere/Sephira on the Tree of Life.
+She is the Sanctifying Intelligence and in the Queen of Cups Binah is represented as the Queen of the Thrones of the Waters; Water being the flowing Unconsciousness of the Universal Collective Unconscious; known as Imagination.
+Thus, if you are into the Elemental Mysteries, The Queen of Cups is the Queen of the Undines and Nymphs.
 Astrologically, the Queen of Cups is in the last Decan of Gemini and the first two Decans of Cancer.

 The Queen of cups is Specific Water in the Realm of Primal Water.
 Here the "Will to Form" of Binah is "reflecting on consciousness", i.e. imagination.
 Crowley's card shows this reflective nature in an abstract way.
 Here The Queen is enthroned on still Water, her image is of purity and beauty and is robed in veils of pure light.
 The Truth of her is not seen by the observer, who can only see themselves in reflection.

-In the Queens left hand is a shell like cup with a crayfish climbing out of it, symbols relating to the Moon and its reflective qualities and the light reflected acting as transforming abilities.
+In her hand is a shell like cup with a crayfish climbing out of it, a symbol relating to the Moon and its reflective qualities.
 Truth being, one of the characteristics of this card is that like water (consciousness), the flow changes according to the influences around it.
 Shown on this card is also an Ibis in abstraction, Here, we see the influence of Thoth-Hermes, as the Ibis is a traditional Egyptian symbol of this Moon God.
-Therefore, once again the Male and Female influences are shown as unseparated, and simultaneous.
+Therefore, it is demonstrated again that the Male and Female influences are never separate.

-Chokmah, the 2nd Sephiroth, is often represented as the Greek-Python, the First Husband, or as a snake or Serpent Force.
-In Mythology, the Ibis eats the eggs of the Snake, which relates to her "consuming (understanding) the seeds of ideas" from Chokmah who is represented as Wisdom.
+Chokmah, is often represented as Python, the First Husband, or as a snake or Serpent Force.
+In Mythology, the Ibis eats the eggs of the Snake, which relates to her "consuming the seeds of ideas" from Chokmah who is represented as Wisdom and/or Thoth.
 However, the Ibis also consumes the corpses of the dead.
-This may seem contradictory, but in the corpses of the dead are "Conscious seeds", and/or personalities that can be recycled so that information is consumed and recycled in the Universal Unconscious.
-Therefore, we have yet another reference to the Great Sea of Binah (Universal Collective Unconscious) from which life flows out, and also flows back into.
-Here also the Moon and the cycle of tides add to the image and its transformational qualities..
+This may seem contradictory, but the corpses of the dead are "Conscious seeds", personalities recycled so that data is consumed and recycled in the Universal Collective Unconscious.
+Thus we have reference to the Great Sea of Binah (Universal Unconscious) from which life flows out, and also flows back into.
+Here also the Moon and the cycle of tides add to the image.

-The Lotus, on the water and in her right hand, is the Eastern Rose, and is the sacred flower related to Great Mother Isis an Egyptian form of Binah.
-Rather than through the touch of her hand, as the Queen of Wands is shown controlling the Leopard, The Queen of Cups uses the intermediary of the Lotus (Womb) to cause the Ibis to its work.
-The Tranquil waters, on which the Lotus float, are the means of force transmission.
+The Lotus is the Eastern Rose, and is the sacred flower related to Great Mother Isis an Egyptian form of Binah.
+Rather than through the touch of her hand, as the Queen of Wands is shown controlling the Leopard, The Queen of Cups uses the intermediary of the Lotus (Womb) to cause the Ibis to do its work.
+The Tranquil waters, on which the Lotus normally float, are the means of force transmission.

-When the Queen of Cups or Queen of Water is thrown during a reading:
+When the Queen of Cups is thrown during a reading:

 - Suggesting emotional empowerment, as the querent is able to express feelings honestly, blamelessly and without judgment.